ezrosent/allocators-rs/info/elfmalloc-performance.md

 ![Threadtest Memory](elfmalloc-data/threadtest-small-mem.png?raw=true)

-For larger objects, `elfmalloc` gets closer in terms of throughput to `llalloc` while exceeding the memory efficiency of `jemalloc` at higher thread-counts.
-Both object sizes show an odd spike of memory usage at 4 and 8 threads: we are still looking into why this occurs.
+For larger objects, `elfmalloc` comes out on top in terms of throughput for 32 threads.
+Unlike the case of smaller objects, `elfmalloc` has memory usage roughly in line with that of `jemalloc`.
+One interesting point here is the memory usage of `elfmalloc-l`.
+Here we see the counter-intuitive result that increased thread-local cache sizes can lead to *lower* memory consumption.
+We suspect that this is because `threadtest` includes long stretches of allocation followed by relatively limited deallocation, limiting the re-use of allocated pages.

 *Threadtest Throughput (Medium Objects)*